Glyart/aSQL/README.md

 # asyncSQL

 An efficient library for dealing with databases asynchronously.
-Read [Javadocs](https://asql.glyart.com/) here.
+Read [Javadoc](https://asql.glyart.com/) here.
+A little request: while reading, use the Javadoc to understand in deep how these elements work.

 ## How to add this library in your project